 Mezzano di Primiero is one of the nicest villages in Trentino.
-In fact, it has been recognized as one of the nicest villages in Italy – and that is not little, in a country that is really packed with charming little towns.
+Recognized as one of the nicest villages in Italy – and that is not little, in a country that is really packed with charming little towns – it is also known as Mezzano Romantica, and it is a place I wholeheartedly recommend visiting if you happen to be in the region.

 Practical Information For Visiting Mezzano di Primiero